Application Deadline: Friday, March 17th 2017 at 5:00 p.m.

 The $1,000 Piccolo Prix is available to a candidate who has not been otherwise granted an award but who shows exceptional promise at the auditions.
 It has been provided since 2001 “to encourage and support our young artists” thanks to the generosity of one of the National Arts Centre’s most dedicated volunteers and Donors Circle members, Cav.
 Pasqualina Pat Adamo.

-The NACO Special Prize for Excerpts was established by the NACO Bursary Committee to recognize outstanding performance of prescribed orchestral excerpts by any of the eight finalists in the competition.
-This prize of $1,000 is available to any of the finalists regardless of whether the recipient has otherwise won a prize in the competition.
+The NACO Special Prize for Excerpts was renamed The Sturdevant Prize for Orchestral Excerpts in 2016 to honour NAC retiree Douglas (Pace) Sturdevant.
+The prize was established by the NACO Bursary Committee to recognize outstanding performance of prescribed orchestral excerpts by any of the eight finalists in the competition.
+This prize of $1,500 is available to any of the finalists regardless of whether the recipient has otherwise won a prize in the competition.

 In 2002, the NACO Bursary Committee decided to recognize the merit of those who reach the Finals but do not receive an award.
 Honourable Mentions, in each such case, will be confirmed in a letter accompanied by a cheque for $225 to be sent after the competition.